University Administrative Policies

 2. Federal Regulations

-• describe types of direct and indirect costs, and
+• Describe types of direct and indirect costs, and

-• provide guidance on the allocation of indirect costs for the purpose of preparing an indirect cost proposal.
+• Provide guidance on the allocation of indirect costs for the purpose of preparing an indirect cost proposal.

 2.2.
 Federal Acquisition Regulations (FAR)

-2.4.
+2.5.
 Supplemental Regulations

-Copies of federal regulations are located in the University office of Research Development, Information and Logistical Services, Main Campus and Health Sciences Center (HSC) Contract and Grant Accounting Departments, and the Purchasing Department.
+Additional policies and regulations vary among sponsoring federal agencies and individual programs.
+Copies of federal regulations are located in the Office of the Vice President for Research, Main Campus and Health Sciences Center (HSC) Contract and Grant Accounting Departments, and the Purchasing Department.

 3. Allocation of Costs